kevinbeirne1/2021_Advent_Of_Code/README.md

 - 05b - Same array, now include diagonal vectors
 - 06a - Array of times till fish births (with fixed period for birth), calculate the population after 80 days
 - 06b - Same array, calculate the population after 256 days
+- 07a - Array of nodes.
+Find the minimum of the distances from each node to a single other node
+- 07b - Same array, distance value increases at greater rate when further away.
+Calculate the new minimum node position
 ---

 [Advent of Code Website](https://adventofcode.com/)